eguneys/jener/README.md

 ### Usage

+Instal `jener` globally using `yarn global jener`.

 In a folder, put all your layout, mix-in and page definitions, in separate `html` files.

-Then `cd` into the folder and run `jener outputdirectory`.
-This will generate all your page definitions into the `outputdirectory`.
+Then run `jener in-directory out-directory`.
+This will generate all your page definitions inside in-directory into the `out-directory`.

 ### Details